Learning Stochastic Behaviour from Aggregate Data: Experiments

-\textbf{Experiment Setup:} In all synthetic data experiments, we set both of the drift function $g$ and the discriminator $f$ as simple fully-connected networks.
+\textbf{Experiment Setup:} In all synthetic data experiments, we set the drift term $g$ and the discriminator $f$ as two simple fully-connected networks.
 The $g$ network has one hidden layer and the $f$ network has three hidden layers.
 Each layer has 32 nodes for both $g$ and $f$.
 The only one activation function we choose is Tanh.
-Notice that since we need to calculate $\frac{\partial^2f}{\partial x^2}$, the activation function of $f$ must be twice differentiable to avoid weight gradient loss.
-In terms of training process of $g$ and $f$ we use the Adam optimizer \cite{kingma2014adam} with learning rate $10^{-4}$.
+Notice that since we need to calculate $\frac{\partial^2f}{\partial x^2}$, the activation function of $f$ must be twice differentiable to avoid loss of weight gradient.
+In terms of training process, we use the Adam optimizer \cite{kingma2014adam} with learning rate $10^{-4}$.
 Furthermore, we use spectral normalization to realize $\lVert \nabla{f} \rVert \leq 1$\cite{spectral}.
 We initialize the weights with Xavier initialization\cite{xvaier} and train our model by Algorithm 1.
+We set the data size at each time point is $N=2000$, treat $1200$ data points as the training set and the other $800$ data points as the test set, $\Delta t$ is set to be 0.01.

 \textbf{Synthetic-1:}